The Fed issues a dire warning about trade wars

 The Federal Reserve is warning that an escalating trade war would pose a big threat to the economy.

-But for now, it's sticking with its plan to raise interest rates — whether President Donald Trump likes it or not.
+But it's sticking with its plan to raise interest rates — whether President Donald Trump likes it or not — as long as the economy remains on course.

+Policymakers said it would "likely soon be appropriate to take another step" in lifting rates if the economy keeps growing as expected, according to minutes of the most recent meeting released Wednesday.

+But Fed officials described the economic threat of a trade war in stronger language than they previously had as a growing risk to their plans.

-In minutes of its most recent meeting, released Wednesday, central bankers warned that a "major escalation" of trade disputes could speed inflation and cause businesses to pull back on investment.
+They discussed at length concerns that a "major escalation" of trade disputes could speed up inflation and cause businesses to pull back on investment.

-Such an escalation could also reduce household spending and disrupt companies' supply chains, participants noted.
+Such turmoil could wind up reducing household spending and disrupt companies' supply chains, participants noted.

-Some business leaders reported that recent tariff increases have already begun to cause higher prices.
+Recent tariff increases have already begun to cause higher prices for some businesses, according to Fed officials.
 Others have reduced or delay investment spending because of uncertainty about future trade policy.

 Still, some Federal Open Market Committee members noted that most businesses concerned about trade disputes hadn't cut back their spending or hiring, but "might do so if trade tensions were not resolved soon."

-In the meantime, the central bank is standing by its plan for higher rates as the economy strengthens, according to the minutes.
+For now, the central bank is standing by its plan for higher rates as the economy strengthens.

 The Fed is expected to raise rates twice more this year, starting in September.